Building Resilient Organisations with Foresight and Horizon Scanning

 I gave myself the challenge to moderate a session last week (April 30) at The Banking Scene Afterwork on “The Meaning of Foresight and Horizon Scanning”, for which I invited Christophe Kempkes, Partner at Fingerspitzen Kollektiv.

-Half a year ago, I virtually met Christophe and we talked about the future and about the societal changes we were witnessing.
-The last big societal change was a real shock, Covid-19.
+Half a year ago, I virtually met Christophe, and we talked about the future and about the societal changes we were witnessing.
+The last significant societal change was a real shock, Covid-19.
 Christophe warned me for the impact long before I understood its reach.

 With Covid-19 all over the news, it struck me how some people and organisations seemed a lot better prepared than others.
 It made me wonder: what is foresight essentially?
 What is the difference with horizon scanning?
 Should we invest time and energy in foresight, as a person and as an industry?

 In all honesty, it took me some time to understand the first principles of foresight.
 Even, while writing this article, it occurred to me how little I knew/know about it.

 Foresight is a relatively unknown concept, also for our Afterwork audience: we asked them if they would be able to explain foresight.
 45% answered they are unable to explain it.

 Foresight explores possible futures in a systemic way to make organisations more resilient and better prepared for the future than today.
 It is a powerful strategic tool to manage uncertainties and to explore systemic innovation for new product development.

 · foresight explores multiple possible futures; it does not end up in a single truth

 Essentially we can detect four levels in the foresight process, which are nicely illustrated by Fingerspitzen Kollektiv in the image below.